 We understand that a trip to the hospital can be an overwhelming experience for everyone involved.
 Our outstanding medical team are sensitive to the needs of individuals and provide high-quality care for all patients.

 Our staff help to organise appointments, minimise confusion and provide interpretation services when chaperoning patients to see local Greek specialists who help provide answers regarding diagnosis, treatment, and detailed follow-up care instructions.

-We provide both first aid and primary health care.
 We deal with a wide range of medical cases and try to treat them in our clinic and transfer them to hospital only if needed.

 With the help of our medical students and clinical teams currently working on the ground, we have developed clinical care plans and electronic patient records which we try to keep updated daily.

 Until September 2020, we operated solely in Camp Moria on the island of Lesbos.
 However, following a devastating fire which killed no one but destroyed the camp and our clinic along with it, we have moved to 'Moria 2.0' - a new camp that was previously a military shooting range.
 Additionally, we operate in a refugee camp in Chios, and are in the process of opening a new clinic for vulnerable migrants in Athens.